Memory:

 A dismantled laptop PC with an SSD storage drive on top of it

-Storage is the part of your computer that enables you to store and access data for a lengthy period of time, as opposed to memory, which describes where short-term data is located.
+Storage is the part of your computer that enables you to store and access data for a lengthy period, as opposed to memory, which describes where short-term data is located.
 Storage typically takes the form of a hard drive or solid-state drive.
-Your operating system, apps, and files are kept in storage for all time.
-The speed of the storage influences how quickly your system can boot up, load, and retrieve the information you've saved because computers need to write information to and read it from the storage system.
+Your operating system, apps, and files are always kept in storage.
+The storage speed influences how quickly your system can boot up, load, and retrieve your saved information because computers need to write and read data from the storage system.

-The filing cabinet represents your computer's storage, while the desk represents its memory.
+The filing cabinet represents your computer's storage, while the desk represents memory.
 It contains things that should be saved and kept but isn't always required for quick access.
-The filing cabinet's size enables it to accommodate a substantial amount of items.
+The filing cabinet's size enables it to accommodate many items.

-Storage is different from memory in that storage is not cleared when a computer is shut off.
+Storage differs from memory because the hold is not cleared when a computer is shut off.
 On the other hand, storage is unaffected by how frequently you turn off your computer.
-Accordingly, in the analogy of the desk and filing cabinet, any documents that are still on your desk after you leave the office will be discarded.
+Accordingly, in the analogy of the desk and filing cabinet, any documents still on your desk after you leave the office will be discarded.
 Your filing cabinet will still contain everything in it.
 Learn more about USB flash drives, memory, and SSDs.